 On August 30, 1983 Guion (Guy) Stewart Bluford Jr. became the first African American to fly in space.
 He became a NASA astronaut in 1979 and flew four missions, logging over 688 hours in space.
 Bluford was born in Philadelphia on Nov.
 22, 1942 and is a graduate of Overbrook Senior High School.

 Julian Francis Abele led the Horace Trumbauer Company team of architects that designed the Central Library, constructed between 1917 and 1927.
 Abele was born in Philadelphia in 1881 and was the first African American graduate of the University of Pennsylvania Graduate School of fine Arts.
-Find photos of Julian Francis Abele in our digital collections.

 The African Insurance Company, located at 159 Lombard Street in Philadelphia, was the first African American-owned insurance company in the United States.
 Its president was Joseph Randolph; treasurer, Carey Porter; and secretary, William Coleman.